cloudflare/pages-action/README.md

 If you are in a Git workspace, Wrangler will automatically pull the branch information for you.
 You can override this manually by adding the argument `branch: YOUR_BRANCH_NAME`.

+When using a branch other than `main` for your production branch, you must set `branch: main` in your workflow to ensure that the deployment is published to the production environment.

 ### Specifying a working directory